hvutuyen/Simulation-und-Modulierung/README.md

 # Simulation-und-Modulierung
-We used jupyter notebook to learn the basics of python as well as solving mathematical and physical problems.
+We used jupyter notebook to learn the basics of python as well as solving mathematical problems with the help of numpy and matplotlib.